thiringai-evans/koko-project/README.md

 # koko-project
-A flask rest-api with a Dockerfile to create a docker image of app.
+A python flask rest-api for CICD with docker, jenkins, ansible and terraform.
 ----------------------
 HOW TO RUN
 ______________________
-1. Create a working dir on your local machine or cloud server
+1. Create a working dir or virtual evironment on your local machine or cloud server
 2. Clone the repository
 3. Ensure you have python or python3 installed
 4. Run python app.py to run the app directly then access it from http://localhost:5000